wintercms/docs/services/router.md

 ## Throttle middleware

-When using Winter's API middleware, you can remove the default 60 request per minute rate throttle applied to Winter's API middleware and replace it with your own.
-For example
+When using Winter's `api` middleware, you can remove the default rate limiting of 60 requests per minute and replace it with your own by using the below example:

 ```php
 use Illuminate\Cache\RateLimiting\Limit;